awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.AzureSQL.md

 ## Privileges for Azure SQL Database as a source<a name="CHAP_Source.AzureSQL.Permissions"></a>

-The privileges required for Azure SQL Database as a source are listed following:
+The privileges required for Azure SQL Database as a source are as follows:
 + VIEW DEFINITION
 + VIEW DATABASE STATE